CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetHyperflexHxapEventListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetHyperflexHxapDvUplinkListRequest struct via the builder pattern

 Name | Type | Description  | Notes